mumuki/mumuki-janitor/README.md

 1. As a janitor-admin user, log in into janitor
 2. Create an organization
 3. Create some courses and set subscription mode
-   * User closed subscription mode if you will manually add each student to the course - either by CSV, API or in a one by one basis.
+   * Use closed subscription mode if you will manually add each student to the course - either by CSV, API or in a one by one basis.
    * Use open subscription mode if you will just share an subscription link among your students.
 4. Create some users and teachers
    1. Specify their full name and email - which will be it's primary `uid` -, and zero or more alternative `uid`s